clairey-zx81/json-model/BACKLOG.md

 - [x] static: or implementation
 - [x] static: object disjunction on str
 - [x] static: support or constants, aka enum.
+- [x] static: object disjunction on int, bool, float, null
 - [ ] tests: refactor all tests with `pytest` to avoid SSD file delete/create cycles
-- [ ] static: object disjunction on int, bool, float, null
+- [ ] static: multi-type object disjunction
 - [ ] c-backend: unique for scalars using `constant_t`
 - [ ] py-backend: unique for any
 - [ ] py-backend: unique for scalars (`set` only works for str)
+- [ ] py-backend: non-str enum with `ConstSet`
+- [ ] frontend: accept raw sequence of values? list of values?
 - [ ] project: establish priority
-- [ ] frontend: accept raw sequence of values? list of values?

 ## To Do

 - [ ] project: improve backlog management with thematic sections
 - [ ] design: $-refs may only appear in defs for simpler compiler AND better readability?
 - [ ] project: move all code's TODO here
-- [ ] py-backend: non-str enum with `ConstSet`
 - [ ] py-backend: multi-type enum `enum_05`
 - [ ] static: if loose, cast all int constants to double?
 - [ ] static: keep model comments in generated code